JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 * C5-9 membrane attack complex

+hyper-IgM syndrome

+* lack of isotype switching from IgM to other immunoglobulins

+* Mutation in the CD40 ligand

 Antigen-antibody complex formation

 * is typical of a type III hypersensitivity reaction.

+common variable immunodeficiency

+* Impaired B cell maturation to plasma cells

 Mast cells degranulate